-- (c) Applications for such leave shall be in writing to the Professional Development Committee with a copy to the appropriate administrator.
-This Committee will be comprised of three (3) members representative of the Union and three (3) members representative of the College.
+(d) Applications for such leave under (c) shall be in writing to the Professional Development Committee with a copy to the appropriate administrator.
+This Committee will be comprised of three members representative of the Union and three members representative of the College.
 A majority decision of the Committee shall be binding.
-The Committee will direct the College in the allocation of professional development funds. - (d) The employee shall file with the Committee a comprehensive written report of the substance studied during the leave.
+The Committee will direct the College in the allocation of professional development funds.

+(e) The employee shall file with the Committee a comprehensive written report of the substance studied during the leave.

-17.2 Professional Development Fund
+17.2 Annual Professional Development Stipend